Teoroo-CMC/PiNN/doc/introduction.rst

 PiNN is built with modularized components and we try to make it as easy as possible.
-You do not have to rewrite everything if you just want to design a new network structure, or applying existing network to new datasets or new properties.
+You do not have to rewrite everything if you just want to design a new network structure, or apply an existing network to new datasets or new properties.